gabritheboy/Online-Casino-Gaming-Report/README.md

     - **`RTP (Return to Player)`**

      The percentage of returns to the player, indicating the proportion of bets returned as winnings.

+  ## **Summary**

+The dashboard provides an overview of key metrics related to online casino performance through the following visualizations:

+### **`BET, WIN, RAKE Time Trends`**

+A **line area chart** showing the evolution of **BET** and **WIN over time**, with the **RAKE** represented as the **difference** between the **two areas  and a dynamic KPI rectangle displaying the total RAKE for the selected period.**

+### **`Most Played Games`**

+ A **bar chart** displaying the **top 5 games** with the **highest BET** and relative WIN, along with overall and average session RTP labels.

+### **`Top Players`**

+ A **bar chart** showing the **top 5 players** **by BUY IN** and corresponding STACK, with overall and average session RTP labels.

+### **`Casino provider distribution`**

+A **pie chart** displaying the market share of different **casino providers** based on total **BUY IN**.

+## Methodology

+1. **Data Collection**: The data used for this project are personal, as I currently work in the online casino sector.
+They were downloaded from my management panel after removing customer usernames and emails for privacy reasons.
+Additionally, historical data could not be obtained as the bookmaker's system does not allow access to older records.
+2. **Data Preparation**:
+    - A master data table was created and all data were formatted in their most coherent formats.
+In some cases, tricks like 'Text to Columns' were necessary because Excel did not recognize certain data formats.
+    - Verification of duplicate or missing data was performed to ensure data integrity.
+3. **Data Preparation and Auxiliary Columns**:
+    - A master data table was created and all data were formatted in their most coherent formats.
+In some cases, tricks like 'Text to Columns' were necessary because Excel did not recognize certain data formats.
+    - Verification of duplicate or missing data was performed to ensure data integrity.
+    - Auxiliary columns were created to facilitate calculations and enhance data manipulation efficiency.
+4. **Pivot Tables ,Dynamic Tables and Cells**:
+    - Pivot tables were built to efficiently aggregate data, enabling dynamic exploration of key metrics and trends.
+    - Dynamic tables linked to the pivot tables were created for advanced calculations, such as computing the 'Overall RTP.'
+    - Dynamic cells such as the RAKE one linked to the pivot table to display the Total RAKE based on time period chosen.
+5. **Pivot Charts**:
+    - Pivot charts were created to visualize the aggregated data from the pivot tables, forming the core of the dashboard’s graphical representation.
+6. **Dashboard Assembly**:
+    - All charts were organized on a dedicated sheet to form the dashboard.
+    - Particular emphasis was placed on the **Timeline** and **Dynamic Filters** for casino providers and games, ensuring a highly interactive experience and seamless integration with pivot tables and charts.
+These features enable users to analyze trends over time and customize their views according to selected criteria.

+    - - **Excel File Structure**

+    Here is the structure of the Excel file:

+    1. **Dashboard**:
+        - The main sheet displaying key charts and KPIs with dynamic filters and a timeline for temporal analysis.
+    2. **Dataset**:
+        - The formatted data table used as the source for pivot tables and charts.
+    3. **Trends**:
+        - Pivot table supporting the area chart showing **BET**, **WIN**, and **RAKE** trends over time.
+    4. **Rake:**
+        - Pivot table with Total **RAKE** over time.
+    5. **Games**:
+        - Pivot table showcasing the **top 5 games** by **BET** and corresponding **WIN**.
+        - A linked table for calculating **Overall RTP** and **Medium Session RTP**.
+    6. **Players**:
+        - Similar to **Games**, but focused on **top 5 players** by **BUY IN** and corresponding **STACK**, including RTP calculations.
+    7. **Providers**:
+        - Pivot table illustrating the distribution of **BUY IN** across different **casino providers**.
+    8. **Row Data**:
+        - The raw, unprocessed data as initially downloaded from the source.

+## **Discussion and Conclusions**

+The dashboard serves as a powerful tool for monitoring online casino behavior.

+Thanks to its flexible structure, it enables:

+- Identification of trends and anomalies in gaming behavior.
+- Optimization of agency management strategies.
+- Provision of an advanced analytical tool that bookmakers usually do not offer to operators.

+Future developments could include connecting the project to a **dynamic data source**, such as a **corporate database**, to enable **real-time data updates**.
+This would allow for more accurate monitoring and decision-making by providing up-to-date information.
+Additionally, **predictive models** based on machine learning could be implemented to estimate player behavior and optimize business strategies.

+**Conclusion**: This project aims to be a scalable and adaptable solution for various levels of the gaming industry, offering analytical and strategic control to industry professionals.